 Search and Hit Enter

-FODMAP friendly Worcestershire sauce (vegan, gluten free)
+Vegan low FODMAP Worcestershire sauce

 To be perfectly frank, I don’t have a sharp recollection of what regular Worcestershire sauce tastes like.
 For a long time I was deathly afraid of anchovies, so Worcestershire sauce never appealed.
-These days, although Worcestershire sauce appeals for taste reasons, it is less suitable for personal ones.
-I am officially pescetarian.
-However, I have all but eliminated my fish intake for ethical and environmental reasons.
-I wanted a Worcestershire sauce that would suit my predominant vegetarianism and my FODMAP needs.

 An aerial view of a white speckled ceramic plate topped with vegan spaghetti bolognese.
 A fork sticks into the bolognese from the bottom right of the image

-FODMAP friendly Worcestershire sauce that is vegan
+Vegan low FODMAP Worcestershire sauce

 Enter, this kinda sorta Worcestershire sauce.
 This FODMAP friendly Worcestershire sauce serves as a suitable replacement for the varieties with anchovies, molasses and garlic/garlic powder.
 It is zingy, a little bit spicy, and works like a charm in my FODMAP friendly vegan bolognese.
 It probably doesn’t taste exactly like the original (which is understandable given it doesn’t use the main ingredients) but it serves it’s purpose.